sammieliang/DAW112/README.txt

 -Pyaudio
 -Pydub

-Their libraries are included in the 3rd Party Libraries folder, but in the case that something goes amiss, here are the instructions to installation for each.

 For each of these modules, make sure that you have pip working from the command line.
 If not, follow the instructions here: http://pip.readthedocs.io/en/stable/installing/

 Pygame Installation (From https://www.pygame.org/wiki/GettingStarted):